mystand/redux-live/README.md

 // In root saga creation
-import { buildRequestsSaga } from 'mystand-redux-requests'
+import { buildRequestsSaga } from 'redux-live'
 import Api from 'path/to/api'

 export default function *rootSaga(dispatch) {